-The main issues, therefore, appear to the lack of insurance that the black patients may have.
-It is also suggested that there is a difference in the ways in which black and white patients assess their surgical needs.
+The main issues appear to be the lack of insurance that black patients may have.
+It is also suggested that there are differences in which black and white patients assess their surgical needs.

 * All of the testimonials are covered in our disclaimers.
-Individuals results will vary, there is no guarantee stated nor implied.
+Individuals’ results will vary, there is no guarantee stated nor implied.